-Using equation 5, we estimate the Dick effect contribution as $\sigma{v.Dick} = 2.7 \times 10^{-13} \tau^{-1/2}$.
-This represents the second biggest contribution to the noise budget (table II).
-It is due to the important dead time and the long cycle time which folds-in the LO noise spectrum where it is strongest.
-Improvement is possible, first of all, through reduction of the dead time which is currently dominated by the ~ 7 s MOT loading phase and the 3 s evaporative cooling.
-Options for faster loading include pre-cooling in a 2D MOT [59] or a single-cell fast pressure modulation [60].
+Using Eq.
+(5), we estimate the Dick effect contribution as $\sigma{y,\text{Dick}} = 2.7 \times 10^{-13} \tau^{-1/2}$ .
+This represents the second biggest contribution to the noise budget (Table II).
+It is due to the important dead time and the long cycle time which folds in the LO noise spectrum where it is strongest.
+Improvement is possible, first of all, through reduction of the dead time which is currently dominated by the $\sim$ 7-s MOT loading phase and the 3-s evaporative cooling.
+Options for faster loading include pre-cooling in a 2D MOT [65] or a single-cell fast pressure modulation [66].
 Utilization of a better local oscillator like the cryogenic sapphire oscillator seems obvious but defies the compact design.
-Alternatively, generation of low phase noise microwaves from an ultra-stable laser and femtosecond comb has been demonstrated by several groups [61- 63] and on-going projects aim at miniaturisation of such systems [64].
-If a quartz local oscillator remains the preferred choice, possibly motivated by cost, one long Ramsey time must be divided into several short interrogation intervals interlaced by non-destructive detection [65-67].
+Alternatively, generation of low phase noise microwaves from an ultrastable laser and femtosecond comb has been demonstrated by several groups [67-69] and ongoing projects aim at miniaturization of such systems [70].
+If a quartz local oscillator remains the preferred choice, possibly motivated by cost, one long Ramsey time must be divided into several short interrogation intervals interlaced by nondestructive detection [71-73].